Stay up to date with notifications from The Independent

 • Bulky

-Operating at just 13dB, even on the highest setting, this fan is certainly whisper quiet.
-While it’s the priciest pedestal fan we tested, it does offer 26 different speed settings, so you can precisely control temperature levels in a room.
-We were really impressed by the natural breeze mode that simulates real wind, which was noticeably different from a constant blast of air.
+If you’re looking for a quiet fan, we’d recommend Duux’s whisper flex smart fan.
+It operates at just 13dB even on the highest setting.
+While it’s the priciest pedestal fan we’ve tested, it offers 26 different speed settings, so you can precisely control temperature levels in a room.
+We were really impressed by the natural breeze mode that simulated real wind.
+We thought it would be a gimmick, but it was noticeably different from the usual blasting air you find in most fans.

-Thanks to dual fan blades, the fan has 15m of wind reach, so it can cool a large kitchen just as well as a small bedroom.
-In night mode, the LED temperature display dims and it can be set to run for between one to 12 hours before switching off automatically.
+The fan has 15m of wind reach, so it can cool a large kitchen just as well as a small bedroom.
+In night mode, the LED temperature display dims, and it can be set to run for between one to 12 hours before switching off automatically.
 The height is adjustable, so you can use it as a desktop fan as well as a floor fan.

 Back to top